Wirral Transport Museum: Static and other exhibits

-Other assets of the museum include an example model of one of the cranes at the former Bidston Dock, model buses, model trams and a model of the former Mersey ferry SS Thurstaston.
-A 26 ft OO gauge model railway layout, a reconstructed 1930s garage scene and a shop scene are also present.
+The museum had an extensive collection on display, the majority owned by Wirral Museums.
+This included various items relating to the area's transport history alongside a wide variety of scale models.
+A 26 ft OO gauge model railway layout depicting Mostyn in North Wales was removed after the museum's closure.
+A reconstructed 1930s garage scene and a shop scene were also present.

-Several vintage cars, including an Austin 1800 dating to 1970, an Austin 7, a Morris Minor Traveller, a Triumph Dolomite 1300 and a 1946 Wolseley 14-series police car are part of the collection.
+Several vintage cars, including an Austin 1800 dating to 1970, an Austin 7, a Morris Minor Traveller, a Triumph Dolomite 1300 and a 1946 Wolseley 14-series police car formed part of the collection.

-Also in the collection are various vintage motorcycles, including a BSA Bantam, a Douglas, a 1956 BSA C10L, a 1938 Norton 16H and a 1964 Honda CB92.
+Also in the collection were various vintage motorcycles, including a BSA Bantam, a Douglas, a 1956 BSA C10L, a 1938 Norton 16H and a 1964 Honda CB92.
 Mopeds include a Yamaha QT50 and a 1967 Honda P50.